Empyreal96/FFUTweaker/README.md

 # FFUTweaker
 The Windows 10 Mobile Full Flash Update editor.

+**Beta Release will be uploaded in a few days, source uploaded here is in-progress with some features (FlashApp page and WP8 FFU management)**

 ### What is it?
 This aims to be a simple tool to allow modifying Windows Phone FFU images safely, allowing various customisation for making custom images